Cartucho/mAP/README.md

 [![GitHub stars](https://img.shields.io/github/stars/Cartucho/mAP.svg?style=social&label=Stars)](https://github.com/Cartucho/mAP)

 This python code will evaluate the performance of your **object detector**.
-All the documentation is in the `docs/` directory and online at TODO add link to Read the Docs.
+All the documentation is in the `docs/` directory and online at (TODO: add link to Read the Docs).

 <p align="center">
   <img src="https://user-images.githubusercontent.com/15831541/37559643-6738bcc8-2a21-11e8-8a07-ed836f19c5d9.gif" width="450" height="300" />
 </p>

-The uniqueness of this tool is the visualization of your data.
+The uniqueness of this tool is that it allows you to quick and easily visualize your results.
+This allows you to understand how good your object detector really is and when is it failing.

-In practice, a higher mAP value indicates a better performance of your neural net given your ground-truth and set of classes.
-The mAP score is not enough since usually we can get a better mAP score by lowering the threshold which leads to more false positives.

-Therefore, the **goal of this repo** is not only to calculate the mAP score but also to calculate other metrics like *ROC curves*, *confusion matrix*, *log average miss-rate*, *precision*, *recall*, and many more!
-We also provide you means to visualize what is going on and better understand how good your object detector really is.
+In practice, a higher mAP value indicates a better performance of your neural-network.
+However, the mAP score is not enough.
+Therefore, the **goal of this repo** is not only to calculate the mAP score but also other metrics like *ROC curve*, *confusion matrix*, *log average miss-rate* and others!

 ## Latest Features